info | Sidhe & Faery | Other types

 in a little white glue.
 Decorate the outside of the container to taste.
 Add

 a tag that says "open me".
-Leave on strangers' doorsteps, at public phones,
+Leave on strangers' doorsteps,

 hidden-in-plain-sight kinds of places.